wso2/docs-ei/en/streaming-integrator/docs/setup/production-checklist.md

 ## Minimizing the impact of system failure

-In order minimize the loss of data that can result from a system failure, you can configure WSO2 Streaming Integrator to periodically save its state in a database.
+In order to minimize the loss of data that can result from a system failure, you can configure WSO2 Streaming Integrator to periodically save its state in a database.
 For more information, see [Configuring Database and File System State Persistence](admin/configuring-Database-and-File-System-State-Persistence).

 ## Creating Business Rules templates

-If you want to allow business users with limited coding knowledge to write business rules, you can template Siddhi applications and quesries.
+If you want to allow business users with limited coding knowledge to write business rules, you can template Siddhi applications and queries.
 For more information, see [Working with Business Rules](../admin/creating-business-rules-templates.md).

 ## Monitoring the Streaming Integrator

+To monitor the performance of your Streaming Integrator setup, configure the Status Dashboard as described in [Monitoring the Streaming Integrator](../admin/monitoring-the-streaming-integrator.md).